|

 of times you can get away with making the box smaller than normal if you

-can tolerate a hump in the frequency response.
-But don't forget
+can tolerate a hump in the frequency response and higher f3.
+In this

 much lower than would normally be possible with an ordinary port.

-Small Box + Low Tuning + PR = No Hump.
+Small Box + Low Tuning + PR = Lower Hump in FR.
 So here's the final Frequency

 Tuning Frequency